LG IPO Allotment Date: Everything Investors Should Know About This Record-Breaking Offering

 What Happens After Allotment?

-Your shares will appear in your demat account by October 13, 2025.
-From there, you can choose to hold them for the long term or sell on listing day.
+Once allotment occurs on October 13th 2025, shares should appear in your demat account by October 13th 2025 and can either be held long term or sold off on listing day.

 If You Didn’t Get Allotment:

-Refunds will be processed on the same day.
-Given the massive oversubscription, many retail investors may get partial allotment or none at all.
+Refunds will be issued the same day.
+Due to massive oversubscription, many retail investors may only receive partial allotments or none at all.

 How the Allotment Process Works

-The minimum application size was 13 shares.
-Applying for multiple lots can increase your chance, but no guarantees exist.
+Apply for no less than 13 shares at once; multiple lots can increase your chance of approval but no guarantees exist.

 Should You Hold or Sell?

-Honestly, this depends on your goals and risk appetite.
+At the core, this depends on both your goals and risk tolerance.

 Reasons to Hold:

-LG is an established, profitable company with strong brand loyalty and exposure to India’s growing consumer market.
-If you can handle short-term volatility, holding could pay off in the long run.
+LG is an established, profitable company with strong brand loyalty in India’s rapidly developing consumer market, so long-term holding could pay dividends in terms of dividends or price appreciation.
+If you can withstand short-term volatility, holding could pay dividends later.

 Reasons to Sell:

-If you’re looking at immediate gains, the GMP suggests potential listing day profits of 25-30%.
-Selling on listing day and booking profits is a viable strategy, especially for retail investors chasing quick returns.
+For immediate gains, GMP suggests possible listing day profits of 25-30%.
+Selling early and booking profits on listing day can be an attractive strategy for retail investors seeking quick gains.

 My advice?
-Have a plan before listing day.
-Don’t let greed or fear dictate your decisions.
-Decide based on your financial goals.
+Make a plan before listing day.
+Don’t let greed or fear influence your decisions; base them on meeting financial goals instead.

 Key Risks to Keep in Mind

-- Market volatility: Broader market movements can affect listing day performance.
+• Market Volatility: Wider market movements may negatively influence listing day performance.

 Why This IPO Stands Out